 Cancer is a heterogeneous disease.
 When we refer to cancer, we are not mentioning one disease, but a family of hundreds of diseases.
 A treatment that works well for breast cancer might not necessarily work for pancreatic.
 To complicate matters further, each tumor can be characterized by its unique genotype, meaning that not every patient will respond to treatment similarly.

 Cancer cells mutate and adapt.
 After wrapping your head around the infinite permutations of cancer types and genotypes, also consider that an individual tumor may be heterogeneous as well.
-Cancer cells divide so quickly in stressful environments that they often incorporate mutations during DNA replication.
+Cancer cells divide so quickly in stressful environments that they often incorporate DNA mutations.
 Mutagenesis creates subpopulations within a tumor, causing issues such as metastasis and chemotherapy resistance.

 The difference is subtle.
 As mentioned, the drug designed to kill cancer cells shouldn't poison the rest of our body.
 But if the difference between the cancer cells and our cells are only 2-6 genetic mutations, designing a specific drug is no trivial task.
 Currently, most chemotherapies are designed with one of the following anti-cancer strategies: